IUCompilerCourse/IU-Fall-2021/README.md

 All students signed the Community Responsibility Acknowledgement (CRA).
 Your agreement to the public health measures in the CRA is a condition of physical presence on the campus this fall.
-Included in that commitment were the requirements to be vaxinated, for wearing masks in all IU buildings, and maintaining social distancing in all IU buildings.
+Included in that commitment were the requirements to be vaccinated, for wearing masks in all IU buildings, and maintaining social distancing in all IU buildings.
 These are classroom requirements.